ntkog/digital-trust-typescript-sdk/README.md

 #### How to use it

-Import the dependency as a devDependency
+Import the dependency as a dependency
 ```
-npm install -D @gruposantander/rp-client-typescript
+npm install @gruposantander/rp-client-typescript
 ```

 The first step is to create the client and set it up: